What to See in Spring (Mar, Apr, May)

 Have you seen the world's largest octopus or the world's smallest squid?
 Don't miss the aquarium's new exhibition Tentacles: The Astounding Lives of Octopuses, Squids, and Cuttlefishes.

 Staff favorites for Spring cultural sites and events in the California Central Coast.

 Oldest standing lighthouse on the west coast... and it is beautiful!

 Walk through historic and beautiful architecture of Julia Morgan; noted California architect.
 Stroll the restored Dunes while gazing at the Bay.
 Asilomar State Park is a perfect blend of culture and nature.

-Amazing showcase of Central Coast California artists —past, present, and future.
+Amazing showcase of Central Coast California artists — past and present.